 Claude Code is Anthropic's terminal-based AI coding assistant and IDE that functions as a full multi-agent runtime environment, capable of autonomously reading, writing, debugging, and deploying code across entire repositories.

 Released and rapidly iterated throughout early 2026, Claude Code goes beyond simple code completion.
-It operates as an agentic system that can navigate file trees, run tests, manage git operations, and orchestrate multiple sub-agents for complex software engineering tasks—all from a terminal interface.
+It operates as an agentic system that can navigate file trees, run tests, manage git operations, and orchestrate multiple sub-agents for complex software engineering tasks — all from a terminal interface.

 Why It Matters

 Claude Code represents the shift from AI as a "code autocomplete" tool to AI as a full-fledged software engineering partner.
-By operating at the repository level rather than the file level, it can understand project-wide context—build systems, test suites, dependency graphs—and make coordinated changes across dozens of files.
+By operating at the repository level rather than the file level, it can understand project-wide context — build systems, test suites, dependency graphs — and make coordinated changes across dozens of files.
 This capability is accelerating the adoption of agentic engineering workflows in professional development teams.

 How It Works

 Claude Code runs as a persistent terminal process that maintains a Model Context Protocol (MCP) server for tool integration.
 It uses a multi-agent architecture where a primary orchestrator agent decomposes tasks and delegates to specialized sub-agents for file editing, terminal commands, web searches, and memory management.
 An internal component called Kairos (a background daemon) continuously prunes and resolves conflicts in the agent's working memory.
-The system reads project context from the filesystem and maintains a CLAUDE.md file for persistent project-specific instructions.

 Example